d2l-ai/d2l-en/chapter_preliminaries/probability.md

 Consequently, knowing the value taken by one random variable can tell us something about the likely value of another random variable.
-Knowing that the alarm went off, we might suspect that the house was likely burglarized.
+Knowing that the alarm went off, we might suspect that the house was likely burgled.

 Every value taken by a random variable corresponds